Auxiliary Records Specialist

 To apply please forward your submission electronically to: firstname.lastname@example.org.

 Department/Division/Section: Police/Information Management/Records

-- Provide information on all operations and processes of the Records Section including police reports information and CPIC.
+- Provide information on operations and processes of the Records Section including police report and CPIC information to authorized personnel/agencies.
 Review, research and confirm all warrant requests.
-Route court and CPIC documentation, memos and reports for Court and CPIC Specialists; provide disposition information to Property and Supply for destruction of seized exhibits.
-Download police investigative photographs and videos for submission as property exhibit for court analysis.
+Review, route and distribute Court and CPIC correspondence and documentation including, memos and reports to the Court and CPIC Operators.

-- Perform related clerical functions such as photocopying, sort and sending faxes and documents, picking-up and distributing the mail.
+- Perform related functions such as photocopying, scanning, faxing documents, picking-up and distributing the mail.